Chart Color Schemes

 Bonnie Brook is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Bonnie Brook has a high level of cultural diversity, with 39.4% of its population born overseas and 39.5% speaking a language other than English at home.
-Christianity is the main religion in Bonnie Brook, comprising 65.8% of people.
-However, there is an overrepresentation in the 'Other' category, which makes up 5.1% of the population compared to Greater Melbourne's 5.6%.
+Christianity is the predominant religion in Bonnie Brook, making up 65.8% of its population.
+However, there is an overrepresentation in the 'Other' category, comprising 5.1% compared to Greater Melbourne's 5.6%.

 Frequently Asked Questions - Diversity